ldesousa/centaur.loc/README.md

 database schema.
 Takes as arguments (in this order):
  - the path to the .inp file
  - the database schema

+Example of use, importing data to the Dübendorf schema:

+`$ java -jar ImportSWMM.jar Dubendorf.inp dubendorf`

 ### 4. centaur.opt/FloodedSegmentsStatic.java